WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Lightning Network

 At this point, it might be too early to start practically leveraging LN in a privacy oriented wallet, but because blockchains don't scale, Lightning Network integration could eventually be unavoidable for any Bitcoin wallet that wants to stay in business.
-This is why [zkSNACKs Ltd.](https://zksnacks.com/) has put out a [grant](https://blog.wasabiwallet.io/1-btc-ln-privacy-grant/) for designing a LN privacy wallet.
+This is why [zkSNACKs Ltd.](https://zksnacks.com/) has put out a [grant](https://blog.wasabiwallet.io/1-btc-ln-privacy-grant/) for designing a privacy oriented, non-custodial LN wallet.

 <br>